Company Registration in Switzerland: Step-by-Step (2026)

 Frequently Asked Questions

-How long does it take to register a company in Switzerland?
+How long does company registration in Switzerland take?

 What is the difference between the cantonal and federal commercial register?